madtrix74/lampdeb8/README.md

 Important commands

-To start/stop/restart and to see status of Apache 2, enter:
+To start/stop/restart and to see status of Apache 2, enter

   systemctl start apache2
   systemctl stop apache2
   systemctl restart apache2
   systemctl status apache2

-To start/stop/restart and to see status of MySQL server, enter:
+To start/stop/restart and to see status of MySQL server, enter

   systemctl start mysql
   systemctl stop mysql
   systemctl restart mysql
   systemctl status mysql

-Verify that port # 80 open:
+Verify that port # 80 open

   netstat -tulpn | grep :80
   ss -t -a